 \section{Related Work}

 There are numerous works on garment representation, animation and reconstruction.
 Here, we mainly review the works that are most related to our approach.

-\textbf{Garment representation and animation.} There are basically three approaches for garment animation: physics based simulation (PBS), data-driven methods, and animation based on capture.
+\textbf{Garment representation and animation.} There are essentially three approaches for garment animation: physics-based simulation (PBS), data-driven methods, and animation based on capture.

-For physics based simulation (PBS), traditional physics based garment simulation formulate the garment as mass-spring system with the force-based simulation~\cite{PBSMS95_provot1995deformation, PBSMS05_choi2005stable, PBSMS13_liu2013fast}, or other physical models based on the finite element method~\cite{PBSFE97_pbsbonet1997nonlinearcontinuummechanics, PBSFE17_Jiang:2017:Anisotropic}, with the explicit Euler method~\cite{PBSEUE07_press2007numerical} or implicit/semi-implicit Euler method~\cite{PBSEUI87_terzopoulos1987elastically, PBSEUI98_baraff1998large, PBSEUE07_press2007numerical}.
-These methods can generate realistic clothing with vivid dynamics given a designed garment shape and garment template, but mostly take much computational costs for numerous integration iterations for clothing dynamics, and cannot perform a more general shape control of the garment.
+For physics-based simulation (PBS), traditional physics based garment simulation formulates the garment as a mass-spring system with force-based simulation~\cite{PBSMS95_provot1995deformation, PBSMS05_choi2005stable, PBSMS13_liu2013fast} or other physical models based on the finite element method~\cite{PBSFE97_pbsbonet1997nonlinearcontinuummechanics, PBSFE17_Jiang:2017:Anisotropic}, with the explicit Euler method~\cite{PBSEUE07_press2007numerical} or implicit/semi-implicit Euler method~\cite{PBSEUI87_terzopoulos1987elastically, PBSEUI98_baraff1998large, PBSEUE07_press2007numerical}.
+These methods can generate realistic clothing with vivid dynamics given a designed garment shape and garment template, but mostly incur considerable computational costs for numerous integration iterations for clothing dynamics, and cannot perform a more general shape control of the garment.